Luxury Travel Blog

 Commissioned in the 14th century, the Court of the Lions is a notable example of the complex fusion of art, function and spirituality employed throughout the architecture of the Alhambra.

 The courtyard’s design, layout and visual symbols illustrate the Islamic vision of paradise.
 For instance, the geometry of the courtyard adheres to the golden ratio, representing Islamic principles of symmetry as a reflection of divine order.
-The fountain at the center is believed to represent the fountain of life, while the four water channels that supply the fountain are not only a prime example of the advanced water system in the complex but are thought to represent the four rivers of paradise mentioned in the Quran.
+The fountain at the center is believed to represent the fountain of life; the four water channels that supply the fountain are not only a prime example of the advanced water system in the complex but are also thought to represent the four rivers of paradise mentioned in the Quran.

-The Chamber of the Ambassadors, a vast reception room where the Nasrid rulers would have received foreign dignitaries, is especially notable for its cedar marquetry ceiling.
+The Chamber of the Ambassadors, a vast reception room where the Nasrid rulers would have received foreign dignitaries, is especially notable for its intricate cedar marquetry ceiling.

 Following the Reconquista, Ferdinand and Isabella met with Christopher Columbus in the Chamber of the Ambassadors to officially support his voyage to the New World.